NassiDudi/BIRDS-20-SPECIES-IMAGE-CLASSIFICATION/README.md

 1. Using Google Colab (Recommended for easy setup) Download the notebook:

-   Visit the GitHub repository and download the S&P500_Forecasting_using_LSTM.ipynb file.
+   Visit the GitHub repository and download the BIRDS 20 SPECIES- IMAGE CLASSIFICATION.ipynb file.
    Upload the notebook to Colab:

    Open Google Colab.